qwerfd2/SSHM-Modding-Suite/README.md

 Encrypt is currently unnecessary as the game accepts plaintext, but the script can encrypt as well.

-The first byte and the last two bytse must be deleted for the game to recognize the plaintext savefile.
+The first byte and the last two bytes must be deleted for the game to recognize the plaintext savefile.

 ---